ramandeep171/staging-rachinfra-19/infinys_whatsapp_blasting/readme.md

 ### 6. Automation / cron

-- **Infinys Whatsapp Blasting : Scheduler Send** – runs every minute; releases mailings whose schedule date has been reached.
+- **Infinys Whatsapp Blasting : Scheduler Send** – runs every minute; releases mailings whose schedule date has been reached and, when no WAHA webhook is provided, flushes the queue through Odoo’s native WhatsApp API automatically.
-- **Infinys Whatsapp Blasting : Scheduler Enqueue** – disabled by default; enable when you want the system to push queued payloads to WAHA/N8n automatically in batches.
+- **Infinys Whatsapp Blasting : Scheduler Enqueue** – keep it disabled for pure Meta setups; enable only if you’re still pushing payloads to WAHA/N8n.

 ## Tips & troubleshooting

-- Keep the WAHA/N8n endpoints reachable from the Odoo server; failed webhooks surface in the Mailing Log’s `Error Message` column.
+- When WAHA/N8n is enabled, keep those endpoints reachable from the Odoo server; failed webhooks surface in the Mailing Log’s `Error Message` column.
 - If contact imports fail, double-check that numbers are stripped from spaces/`+` (the form auto-normalises input).
 - Because the module reuses default WhatsApp accounts, any transport-level issue can be debugged from *Discuss > WhatsApp* logs or the standard WhatsApp module tools.